FS Industries ENGINEERED STEEL PRODUCTS

 Note: Larger diameter slings available.
 Basket ratings are based on a minimum D/d of 25.

 should not be used at angles of less than 30°.
-Refer to Effect of Angle chart.
+Refer to Effect of Angle chart below.

 Above rope prices are domestic, for imported rope call us.